MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_reference_info_data_0020.md

 ## -description

-Data structure for D3D12DDICAPS_VIDEO_PROCESS_REFERENCE_INFO capability check.
 Retrieves the number of past and future frames required for a given deinterlace mode.
+This structure is for the D3D12DDICAPS_VIDEO_PROCESS_REFERENCE_INFO capability check in [D3D12DDICAPS_TYPE_VIDEO_0020](ne-d3d12umddi-d3d12ddicaps_type_video_0020.md).

 ## -struct-fields